 James Carland of Drummuckla and Michael Burns Ballylennon would have served the area as well.

 There used to be a Blacksmith’s at the Forge as it was called in Craighadoes, St Johnston.
 It was situated on the slopes of Binnion Hill close to Craighadoes Chapel of Ease, Church of Ireland.
-The buildings have been replaced now for almost twenty years.
+The buildings have been replaced now for almost thirty years (2022 time of writing).
 They used to look like whitewashed sheds.

 John Crawford, his father James Crawford the blacksmith and neighbour Paddy Brown.
 They were drawing water from the well at the bottom of the brae.
 Bob the horse which was drawing the cart died soon after this picture was taken.